 The project site is spread across 8km² and lies approximately 8km off the western tip of the island of Islay.

 The first phase of the project will be a 6MW demonstration phase.
 The second phase will have an installed capacity of 30MW.
 The full capacity of 400MW will be reached through a staged build out by 2024.

 With the award of seabed lease from the Crown Estate in October 2011, the initial phases of the project are in advanced stages of development.

 DPME is focusing on using technologies based on open rotor horizontal axis turbines, whether mounted entirely subsea or with an element of surface penetration.

-However, at least six megawatts of the 30MW demonstration project, which is funded by the European Union's 7th Framework Programme (FP7), will utilise the Siemens MCT SeaGen S configuration, with twin one megawatt rotors mounted on a single tower foundation.
+However, at least 6MW of the 30MW demonstration project, which is funded by the European Union's 7th Framework Programme (FP7), will utilise the Siemens MCT SeaGen S configuration, with twin one-megawatt rotors mounted on a single tower foundation.
 This is a design configuration which has already been successfully tested and demonstrated since 2008, in the Strangford Lough narrows in Northern Ireland.

 One of the major features of the SeaGen S technology is its inclusion of a surface piercing tower for access, coupled with a hydraulic crossbeam for maintenance and dry marshall /connection to export cable.
 Other technologies being considered for the project include the Alstom 1MW TGL device and the Hammerfest device.

 Grid network proposed for the West Islay Tidal Farm